 If my child doesn’t go to college, I will lose the money saved in my 529.
 FALSE

-You always have access to the funds saved in your Ohio 529 account and you always have options when they’re used…and when they’re not used.
+You always have access to the funds saved in your 529 account and you always have options on how to use them.

-If your 529 beneficiary just doesn’t want a higher education after high school, you can transfer the 529 account to any family member.
-That’s anyone who is related by blood, marriage or adoption.
-So the money you set aside for their higher education can be transferred to a sibling, a cousin, or even yourself.
+Second, you can transfer the 529 account to any member of the family—anyone who is related by blood, marriage or adoption.
+Therefore, the money you set aside for your child’s higher education can be transferred to a sibling, a cousin, future grandchildren, or even yourself.

-If your 529 account is simply not going to be used, you can request a non-qualified withdrawal from your 529 account.
-Only the earnings-portion of the withdrawal will be taxed at the federal, state, and local level.
-Any contribution you made was with post-tax dollars so it will not be taxed again.
-Like other tax-advantaged saving programs (like a 401k), there will be a 10% federal tax penalty assessed for withdrawing money from the 529 plan when those funds aren’t used for qualified higher education expenses.
-You can deposit the remaining funds or direct the non-qualified withdrawal to your child who is the account beneficiary.
-Before you elect to make a non-qualified withdrawal, first talk with your financial advisor or tax consultant to evaluate your options.
+Lastly, you can always take a non-qualified withdrawal, if necessary.
+Only the earnings portion of the withdrawal will be taxed at the federal, state, and local level.
+All 529 contributions are post-tax dollars so it will not be taxed again Like other tax-advantaged saving programs (like a 401k), there will be a 10% federal tax penalty assessed for withdrawing money from the 529 plan when those funds aren’t used for qualified higher education expenses.
+You can deposit the remaining 529 funds or direct the non-qualified withdrawal to your child who is the account beneficiary.
+Before making a non-qualified withdrawal, talk with a financial advisor or tax consultant to evaluate your options.

 Will saving in a 529 plan be counted on a financial aid application?
 TRUE but minimally

 When applying for financial aid, any assets can affect your financial aid eligibility.
-As a parent, if you own a 529 account for your child, the funds will only be included up to the maximum amount of 5.64% in the Expected Family Contribution (EFC) on FAFSA.
-EFC represents what a family can expect to cover for higher education expenses.
-The difference between the total cost of enrollment and the EFC represents the remaining amount that may subsidized through federal student aid, based on need.
+As a parent, if you own a 529 account for your child, the funds will only be included up to the maximum amount of 5.64% in the Expected Family Contribution (EFC) on the Free Application for Federal Student Aid (FAFSA).
+For example, if a parent has $10,000 saved in a 529 plan, only $564 of it will count on the FAFSA.

 If you’re ready to start saving for your child’s future higher education expenses, it’s simple to go online to open an account in minutes.
 Ohio’s 529 Plan provides a list of all the information you will need to start.
 There are also tools and calculators to shape your 529 plan.
-Crunch the numbers with the College Savings Planner to calculate estimated college costs and determine the monthly amount to contribute to reach your savings goals.
-If you’re wondering when you should start saving for their higher education, use the Cost Of Waiting Tool to see what a difference starting early can do for building up the 529 plan.
-The Tax Benefit Tool shows how a tax-advantaged 529 plan can grow when compared to a taxable savings account.
-Don’t forget, the sooner you start the 529 account, the sooner the power of compound interest and tax-free earnings can go to work growing the account.
+Crunch the numbers with the College Savings Estimator to calculate projected college costs and determine how much to contribute to reach your savings goals.
+The Cost Of Delaying Savings Calculator shows what a difference starting early can do for building up the 529 plan.
+The Tax Benefit Calculator shows how a tax-advantaged Ohio 529 account can grow when compared to a taxable savings account.
+Moreover, the sooner you start the 529 account, the sooner the power of compound interest and tax-free earnings can go to work growing the account.
 Use our blog page as a resource to find answers to your specific questions.